zmlka/undisciplinary/kubernets_diagramtic_primer.md

 So what is Kubernetes (k8s[^1])?

-In short, it is something that helps you deploy and run high availability applications in the cloud (be that with a provider or on your own infrastructure).
+In short, it is something that helps you deploy and run high availability containerised applications in the cloud (be that with a provider or on your own infrastructure).
 It does this through various mechanisms explained on the landing page of [Kubernetes' website](https://kubernetes.io/), but the core of it is that running applications in a cloud poses unique problems and